cosmos/cosmos-sdk/docs/architecture/adr-057-app-wiring-1.md

 * grouped-dependencies (many-per-container) through the `AutoGroupType` tag interface
 * module-scoped dependencies via `ModuleKey`s (where each module gets a unique dependency)
 * one-per-module dependencies through the `OnePerModuleType` tag interface
+* sophisticated debugging information and container visualization via GraphViz

 Here are some examples of how these would be used in an SDK module:
 * `StoreKey` could be a module-scoped dependency which is unique per module
 * a module's `AppModule` instance (or the equivalent) could be a `OnePerModuleType`
 * CLI commands could be provided with `AutoGroupType`s

+Note that even though dependency resolution is dynamic and based on reflection, which could be considered a pitfall of this approach, the entire dependency graph should be resolved immediately on app startup and only gets resolved once (except in the case of dynamic config reloading which is a separate topic).
+This means that if there are any errors in the dependency graph, they will get reported immediately on startup so this approach is only slightly worse than fully static resolution in terms of error reporting and much better in terms of code complexity.

 ### Declarative App Config